andyl/rfxi/README.md

 - A standalone app can add custom modules to the `Rfx.Ops` namespace.
 Using runtime introspection they will be integrated into the CLI help menus just like built-in Rfx Operations.
 - There is a repl built into the CLI.
-At some point this might be useful to support caching/indexing for performance.
 - The repl uses the same option parser as the CLI.
 - The web server can be started from a CLI command (eg `rfx server`) - similar to how it is done with Livebook